 Adhering to the above caffeine amount of coffee will have a positive impact on your health.

 And, as I said, there are many health benefits.

 Coffee and headaches

-If you consume caffeine on a regular basis, such as drinking a lot of coffee, the body turns to it quietly and tolerance develops.
+If you consume caffeine regularly, such as drinking a lot of coffee, the body turns to it quietly, and tolerance develops.

 That is, one needs to drink even more to achieve an effect.

 If, on the other hand, you choose to put the coffee on the shelf, you may expect some withdrawal symptoms, such as headaches, since caffeine withdrawal basically has the same mechanisms as other addictive substances.